cneely33/Weather_Buggin/README.md

 # Weather_Buggin

-basic python script to pull the weather from weather.com and send text messages notifications
+basic python script to pull the weather from weather.com and send notifications